WalterCo/JetBrains_Homework/README.md

 Combined.Currency;
 ```
 Which returned the following output.
-**Please Note:** Marked in RED the products that have marked the highest difference and in ORANGE those that marked a small differemce:
+**Please Note:** Marked in RED are the products that show the highest difference and in ORANGE are those that show a small difference:

 ![image](https://github.com/WalterCo/JetBrains_Homework/blob/master/Product%20Revenue%20Analysis%20for%20Austria,%20Australia%20and%20NZ.png?raw=true)

-Obviously, this decline is a result of the decline in the orders and amounts.
-Let's see a summary of what have changed in these countries in terms of Orders, Amounts and Revenue with the query:
+Obviously, this revenue decrease is a result of a decline in orders and quantity of ordered products.
+Let's see a summary of what have changed in these countries in terms of Orders, Amounts and Revenue with the below query:
 ```
 SELECT
 Combined.Country,